 It's never been this bad.

-Uh, there are violent assaults, and we're not doing anything about it, except Democrats say, no, there's no crisis.
+There are violent assaults, and we're not doing anything about it, except Democrats say, no, there's no crisis.

-I want to ask you one question, and this goes to your your retirement, your capacity, your history as the assistant director of the FBI.
+I want to ask you one question, and this goes to your retirement, your capacity, your history as the assistant director of the FBI.

-Um literally favoring one candidate over another and trying to bludgeon a duly elected president.
+lying and purposely committing fraud on a FISA court, literally favoring one candidate over another and trying to bludgeon a duly elected president.

 I don't know if you see it the same way as I do.